 NOTE: secure handling of based avatar models is expected, but not included in this call flow.
 NOTE: the generation is not necessary, if the UE already has a pre-generated base avatar model.

+Avatar call setup:

-User #1 establishes or joins a communication/shared space session with User #2.
+User #1 Device establishes or joins a communication/shared space session with User #2 Device.
+The scene description capability of both users may be negotiated during this step.
+A shared scene description is created by the Scene Manager.

+User #1’s avatar list is requested (by User #1 Device or the Scene Manager) from the Avatar Storage and sent to User #1 via the Scene Manager.

+User #1 selects an avatar to be used for the avatar call from the avatar list.
+Metadata related to User #1’s avatars (received in step 4) may also be used in the selection process.

-User #1 offers its 3D avatar for use in the session.
-This is done by offering a scene update that inserts a node into the scene description.
+User #1 offers the selected avatar to the Scene Manager as a scene update with the avatar ID corresponding to the selected avatar.
+This is done by offering to the Scene Manager a scene update for inserting a node into the shared scene description.
 The node contains a description of how user #1’s avatar can be reconstructed and animated by other participants in the session.

-The Scene Manager adds a new node (or set of nodes) to the 3D scene graph that represents User #1’s avatar and related assets.
+The Scene Manager adds a new node (or set of nodes) to the shared scene description that represents User #1’s selected avatar and related assets.
 It locally assigns the ownership of this node(s) to User #1, thus only allowing User #1 to update the status of these nodes.
 A camera node is also inserted and assigned to User #1.
 This camera is the one used by User #1 to render the 3D scene of the AR call.

-The participants in the session receive the scene description or an update of the scene description that contains the users’ avatar descriptions.
+The participants in the session receive the shared scene description that contains the users’ avatar descriptions.

-User #2 downloads user #1’s base avatar model, based on the information in the scene description and in accordance with the granted level of access (i.e. which assets and at which level of detail) during that session.
+Based on the information in the shared scene description, User #2 identifies the required base avatar model of User #1.
+If a previously downloaded base avatar model is available, it is reused, otherwise User #2 downloads User #1’s base avatar model in accordance with the granted level of access (i.e. which assets and at which level of detail) during that session.
 The access may for instance be limited to a predetermined level of detail or to a subset of the digital assets that are stored as part of the base avatar model.

 User #2 informs User #1 on the available animation functionalities for the base avatar model.